Certora/Tutorials/01.Lesson_GettingStarted/ERC20Lesson1/README.md

 As we discussed, the tool assumes all possible input values as a starting state.
 The rule is violated when the initial state's `totalSupply` is less than the current balance of `account`.
 > :warning: ***Even though this contract's state is unreachable by any route of action by any user, the tool still considers this initial state as a valid state.***  </br>
 This is not a mistake but a designed behavior of the Certora Prover.
 It's designed to over-approximate states to avoid missing paths that lead to bugs (false positives).
 However, doing so leads to evaluating states that might not be reachable (false negatives), as shown in this example.
-In the upcoming lessons we will learn how to prove that such states are never feasible,
+In the upcoming lessons, we will learn how to prove that such states are never feasible.

 So how can we address this issue?